Grethe Philip: Biography

 On 14 August 1916, Philip was born Inger Margrethe Nygaard in Snekkersten, Tikøb, Egebæksvang.
 She was the daughter of the office manager, cand. jur.
 Einar Oluf Nygaard, and the clerk Elna Marie Henrikgine Dahlberg.
-Philip was raised in an household in which her parents were educated academically and social and political topics were talked about.
-In 1935, she enrolled at the Ingwersen and Ellbrechts School as a student, did the first part of her science examination at the University of Copenhagen, and graduated as the first women economics cand. jur. from Denmark's second university Aarhus University in 1941.
+Philip was raised in a household in which her parents were educated academically and social and political topics were talked about.
+In 1935, she enrolled at the Ingwersen and Ellbrechts School as a student, did the first part of her science examination at the University of Copenhagen, and graduated as the first woman from the economics program (cand.oecon.) of Aarhus University in 1941.
 Following a period as a secretary at the Aarhus Orthopedic Hospital between 1942 and 1945, Philip worked as a teacher of various advanced courses from 1945 to 1949.
 In 1951, she was employed to become a business supervisor at the Central Work Instructions in Copenhagen until 1954, where she became aware of economic and social impacts on young girls.
 From 1954 to 1958, Philip worked as a remunerated clerk in the secretariat of the Labor Market Commission, then again as a clerk in the Ministry of Labor between 1958 and 1960, where she edited De store årgange.